DAY 1. ARRIVAL IN HANOI

-Rates for Cambodia and Vietnam private tour are valid for two confirmed travelers and above.
+Rates for best of Cambodia & Vietnam private tour are valid for two confirmed travelers and above.

-- Note: Cambodia and Vietnam private tours rates are valid all year round, but are not valid for trips that occur (in whole, or in part) during the following dates:
+- Note: Best of Cambodia & Vietnam private tour's rates are valid all year round, but are not valid for trips that occur (in whole, or in part) during the following dates:

 20 December - 10 January (Festive Season)